Moving Wallpaper: Reception

 Media reviews for Moving Wallpaper were largely positive (though the series one companion show Echo Beach was received less favourably).
 The Telegraphs reviewer described Moving Wallpaper as "sharply written and cleverly characterised", and a review in The Times called it "joyously and uproariously funny".
-The Mirror was less enthusiastic, however, saying "Moving Wallpaper remains a laboured in-joke at its own expense", and celebrity website Hecklerspray agreed describing it as being "merely millimetres away from being the epitome of mediocre, easy watch television."
+The Mirror was less enthusiastic, however, saying "Moving Wallpaper remains a laboured in-joke at its own expense", and celebrity website Hecklerspray agreed, describing it as being "merely millimetres away from being the epitome of mediocre, easy watch television."

-The episode of Moving Wallpaper broadcast on 20 March 2009, in which a transsexual script writer was made the butt of a series of jokes, was described by groups representing transgender people as transphobic and likely to encourage hate-crime and discrimination against transgender people.
+The episode of Moving Wallpaper broadcast on 20 March 2009, in which a transsexual scriptwriter was made the butt of a series of jokes, was described by groups representing transgender people as transphobic and likely to encourage hate-crime and discrimination against transgender people.
 Ofcom, the UK broadcast media watchdog, received 100 complaints over the episode and launched an investigation to see if any broadcasting codes were breached.
 ITV and the programme were cleared by Ofcom in June 2009.